© International Union of Biochemistry and Molecular Biology, Inc.

 Recently Published Issues

-On behalf of the IUBMB, BioFactors, and Wiley, it is with great pleasure and honor that we announce Juewon Kim as the recipient of the 2014 BioFactors - Wiley Young Investigator Award for his article, A DAF-16/FoxO3a-dependent longevity signal is initiated by antioxidants.
+On behalf of the IUBMB, BioFactors and Wiley, it is with great pleasure and honor that we announce Shilpa Thakur as the recipient of the 2015 BioFactors - Wiley Young Investigator Award for her article, Regulation at multiple levels controls the expression of folate transporters in liver cells in conditions of ethanol exposure and folate deficiency.

 Open Access Highlight